-The 2018 Teaching Plan for each year shows when and which different modules are offered in our undergraduate program.
+The Teaching Plan in the Online Resources section shows when different modules are offered in our undergraduate program.

 Optical Mineralogy: An essential tool in geosciences is the examination of rocks and minerals using the polarising microscope.
 A two-week module covers the behaviour of light in crystalline solids, the optical properties of rock-forming minerals (colour, refractive index, birefringence, optic sign, etc.), and their identification under the microscope.
 The main emphasis is on the practical aspects of mineral identification.

 Mineralogy/Geochemistry: This is essentially a “tools” course and covers a wide spread of topics fundamental to many aspects of geology.
 The lectures cover the systematic mineralogy (structure and chemistry) of rock-forming silicate minerals, basic geochemistry (why do particular minerals attract particular chemical elements?), an introduction to phase diagrams, petrological calculations and geochronology (the dating of rocks).
 The accompanying practicals deal with the identification of common minerals using the transmitted-light polarising microscope.
 The lectures will be supplemented with a series of problems to be solved in the student’s own time.